-Canadian Documents Apostille for Mauritius
+Official Canadian Documents Apostille for Mauritius

 Located just off the coast of Madagascar lies the thriving archipelago of Mauritius.
 Despite its small size, it is one of the richest countries in East Africa.
 This is partially due to the majority of the population speaking a blend of French, English, and local African dialects which lends itself to international relations with many French speaking countries such as Canada.
 Addressing matters in Mauritius, whether personal or corporate, will almost certainly involve the use of documents.
 These can include documents such as a Power of Attorney, Birth Certificate, Divorce Certificate, or Certificate of Incorporation for use in Mauritius.
 However, documents that need to be used internationally are very rarely accepted as valid in their original form.
 In other words, there needs to a process to ensure the documents that are coming from or going to another country are valid and authentic.
 There is simply no way for every country to keep an up-to-date record of how all of the documents from other countries look and which authorities are allowed to issue them.
 You may have heard of the apostille or attestation process and might even be familiar with one of them.
 These are two names of the many processes used to validate foreign issued documents.
 Canada does not use the apostille or attestation process for Canadian documents that need to be used overseas.
 Instead, Canada uses the authentication and legalization process which was widely used by apostille countries before the Hague apostille convention was established.
 Many countries have signed onto this convention since it was put into place but Canada has not signed on to the convention.
 However, this is not a problem as authentication and legalization is legally equivalent to an apostille or attestation.
 If you have a Canadian document that you need to use in Mauritius, your documents will need to be authenticated and legalized before they will be accepted as valid there.

-Canadian Document Apostille for Mauritius
+Canadian Document Authentication for Mauritius

 Canadian vital statistics documents such as Birth Certificates, Marriage Certificates, and Death Certificates are some of the most commonly processed documents for international use.
 These documents are fairly easy to process as they contain signatures which are recognized by staff at Global Affairs Canada and are therefore valid for processing in their original form.
 Canadian birth certificates, marriage certificates, and death certificates are issued by the provincial vital statistics office of the province in which the life event occurred.
 These documents do not require notarization and although notarized copies can be made they are not recommended as it may be less costly to simply order a new vital statistics document.
 Furthermore, marriage certificates issued by the church or death certificates issued by the funeral home cannot be authenticated even if they have been notarized.
 Marriage certificates and death certificates must come from the provincial vital statistics office to be valid for authentication.
 It is likely that you have your Canadian birth certificate, marriage certificate, or death certificate ready in an accessible location.
 If this is the case, take note that for this process the preferred size of vital statistics documents such as birth certificates are the long form versions.
 In fact, if you have a wallet sized birth certificate Global Affairs Canada cannot authenticate it.
 As such, it is always best to get the long form versions of these documents wherever possible, and each provincial issuing body may refer to these documents differently (e.g. copy of an act of birth, registration of live birth, etc).
 If you do not currently have your Canadian birth certificate, marriage certificate, or death certificate for use in Mauritius, refer to the useful links below.
 You can have your document sent directly to our office for processing and many of our clients choose to do this as it can save them processing time especially if they are not currently living in Canada.
 Here is a link to our where to order a document for the authentication and legalization process.

 Another document which you may require for use in Mauritius is a Canadian power of attorney.
 This can be for reasons related to the sale of or management of property in Mauritius.
 In contrast to Canadian vital statistics documents, a power of attorney must be notarized by a Canadian lawyer or notary public.
 They can also draft your power of attorney to your specifications but you can also find power of attorney templates on the Internet to get an idea of what you will need to include if you choose can bring a draft to present to a lawyer for notarization.
 Always make sure to consult with a lawyer especially if you need a power of attorney for corporate or business related purposes.
 If you already have your power of attorney notarized take a minute to make sure that the stamp, seal, and signature of the lawyer or notary public are all present.
 If a stamp, seal, or signature is missing, the document may not be accepted for authentication at Global Affairs Canada.
 The same is true if the name is not legible on the notarization, so make sure you know the name of the lawyer or notary public who notarized your document.
 If you need a divorce certificate for use in Mauritius, note that it is not issued by a provincial vital statistics office but by the court which finalized the divorce.
 This document will instead contain a signature from a clerk or justice and these signatures are occasionally not accompanied by a printed name which can make it hard for Global Affairs Canada to determine who signed your divorce certificate.
 Therefore, it is important to check that the name of the signatory on your divorce certificate is easily identifiable.
 If not, you will have to contact the court which issued your divorce certificate to find the name of the signatory.
 This will prevent any delays or potential rejection at Global Affairs Canada.